aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

 **3. Deploy network egress controls on your agent's runtime.** The exfiltration in both the DockerDash and tool poisoning attacks relied on outbound HTTP requests to attacker-controlled endpoints (`localhost:9999` in the lab; any domain in production).
 Restricting the agent's network access to an allowlisted set of domains eliminates the exfiltration channel entirely, even if the goal hijack succeeds.

 The lab materials for reproducing every attack covered in this series are available at [github.com/aminrj-labs/mcp-attack-labs](https://github.com/aminrj-labs/mcp-attack-labs).
+If you find these labs useful, consider giving the repo a ⭐ — it helps others discover it and keeps the project going.

 ---